thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 [^23/3]: _Cf._ Le Fur, Hague Recueil (1927), Vol. 18, pp. 263--442.

-[^24/1]: This is the more specialised meaning of the term "positivist ".
-In its broader sense, the term positivist " denotes a writer, such as Bynkershoek and others, who maintains that the practice of States (custom and treaties) constitutes the primary source of international law.
-Also, some "positivists" held that the only true law," positive " law, must be the result of some extern- ally recognisable procedure; _see_ Ago, Positive Law and International Law", American Journal of International Law (1957), Vol. 51, pp. 691--733.
+[^24/1]: This is the more specialised meaning of the term "positivist".
+In its broader sense, the term "positivist" denotes a writer, such as Bynkershoek and others, who maintains that the practice of States (custom and treaties) constitutes the primary source of international law.
+Also, some "positivists" held that the only true law,"positive" law, must be the result of some externally recognisable procedure; _see_ Ago, Positive Law and International Law", American Journal of International Law (1957), Vol. 51, pp. 691--733.

 [^25/1]: The auto-limitation" theory was adopted by Jellinek in his work,